raipranav384/OSN_Assign_4_XV6/Report.md

 ## Specification 3: Copy-on-write fork

-`uvmcopy()` is changed so that every times its called its adds reference to the same physical address without allocating new page.
+`uvmcopy()` is changed so that every times its called in `fork()` its adds reference to the same physical address without allocating new page.

-Writing on the page is disabled for both the processes
+Writing on the page is disabled for both the PTEs

 Changes Made

-- Changed trap.c such that when a write-pagefault is encountered, a page is allocated to the faulting process and write bit is set.
+- Changed `trap.c` such that when a write-pagefault(r_scause()==15) is encountered, a page is allocated to the faulting process and write bit is set.
-- RSW bit is used to check if PTE is pointing to a COW page or not.
+- RSW bit (bit 8) is used to check if PTE is pointing to a COW page or not.
-- copyout is edited to handle page fault in a similar manner as to usertrap
+- `copyout()` is edited to handle page fault in a similar manner as to usertrap